Tanishq1104/FOCP-II-Assignments-24csu215/README.md

 # FOCP-II-Assignment---1-24csu215-
 # Name: Tanishq Vashistha
-# This file contains my 1st FOCP II assignment based on C++, and includes 5 questions in total.
+# This file contains my 1st and 2nd FOCP II assignments based on C++.
+# 1st assignment includes 5 questions in total.
+# 2nd assignment includes a projectbased on a student management system.